 In the world of build automation tools, Gradle and Maven are two of the most popular choices.
 They both serve the same purpose, which is to automate the build process and manage dependencies for Java-based projects.
 But which one is better, Gradle vs Maven?
-That’s a question that has been asked by developers and software teams for years.

-To make a fair comparison between the two, it’s important to first understand their similarities and differences, as well as their pros and cons.
 Both Gradle and Maven are open-source build tools that allow developers to define their project structure, configure dependencies, and build and test their projects.
 However, they differ in their build scripts, performance, flexibility, and community support.

 In this article, we’ll take a closer look at Gradle vs Maven, and help you decide which one is the right choice for your project.
 Whether you’re a seasoned developer or just getting started with build automation, this comparison will provide you with the information you need to make an informed decision.